Learnathon-By-Geeky-Solutions/code-crafters/requirement-analysis/Problem Statement.md

-**Present Scenario**

-1. **Complexity of Scholarship Applications:**

-   * Students in Bangladesh aiming for higher education abroad face a highly fragmented and complex scholarship landscape, with over **500+ scholarships** available globally each year, many with varying criteria and deadlines.
-Identifying the most suitable opportunities is overwhelming for students without proper guidance.
-   * **40%** of Bangladeshi students seeking scholarships fail to submit their applications on time due to missed deadlines and lack of tracking tools.
-2. **Lack of Guidance on University Selection:**

-   * With **over 2,000 universities** worldwide offering diverse programs, Bangladeshi students often struggle to identify institutions that match their academic interests and career aspirations.
-   * **60%** of students applying for foreign scholarships express difficulty in selecting the right program or institution, leading to poor application quality and mismatched expectations.
-3. **Challenges in Showcasing Achievements:**

-   * Students find it challenging to track and showcase their academic achievements, extracurricular activities, and volunteer work, which are critical for strong scholarship applications.
-   * The absence of an organized platform forces students to manually compile and organize these achievements, resulting in **50%** of scholarship applications being incomplete or disorganized.
-4. **Inadequate Support for Statement of Purpose (SOP) Writing:**

-   * Crafting a compelling SOP is one of the most crucial elements of the application process, but **70%** of Bangladeshi applicants struggle with writing and structuring their SOPs effectively, due to lack of templates, guidance, and professional feedback.
-   * A **significant portion** of students either fail to get personalized feedback or rely on generic, subpar SOP writing services, impacting their chances of securing a scholarship.
-5. **Disorganization and Time Management Challenges:**

-   * Managing the entire scholarship application process—from researching scholarships and programs to submitting documents—is extremely time-consuming.
-Many students lack a centralized system to track progress, deadlines, and required documents.
-   * **65%** of students report feeling overwhelmed by the scattered nature of the application process, often forgetting vital tasks like document submission and meeting specific university requirements.
-6. **Limited Access to Financial Aid Information:**

-   * Financial aid options are not clearly laid out, and students often miss opportunities for grants, student loans, or assistantships that could ease their study abroad journey.
-   * **Only 30%** of Bangladeshi students actively seek out financial aid, largely due to the lack of accessible and tailored information on funding options.
-7. **Automation Gap:**

-   * There is no existing platform that automates the tedious tasks involved in the application process, such as filling out forms, creating document templates, or sending reminders for deadlines.
-   * This lack of automation leads to **60%** of students abandoning or delaying their application process due to time constraints and errors.
+### **Present Scenario**

+### **Complexity of Scholarship Applications:**

+I am a student in Bangladesh aiming for higher education abroad.
+ I’m trying to identify and apply for the most suitable scholarships.
+ But with over 500+ scholarships available globally, varying criteria, and strict deadlines, it’s overwhelming to keep track of the opportunities.
+ Because there are no centralized tools or guidance to help manage the applications and deadlines.
+ Which makes me feel stressed and uncertain, induced by missed deadlines and the complexity of finding the right scholarships.

+### **Lack of Guidance on University Selection:**

+I am a student exploring universities abroad to match my academic interests and career aspirations.
+ I’m trying to choose the right program and institution from over 2,000 universities worldwide offering diverse programs.
+ But the lack of personalized recommendations and program matching tools makes the process confusing and overwhelming.
+ Because there are no centralized systems or expert guidance to streamline this decision-making process.
+ Which makes me feel lost and unsure about my choices, affecting the quality and alignment of my applications.

+### **Challenges in Showcasing Achievements:**

+I am a student aiming for higher education abroad.
+ I’m trying to track and showcase my academic achievements, extracurricular activities, and volunteer work for scholarship applications.
+ But without an organized platform, I have to manually compile and organize these achievements, making it difficult to present them effectively.
+ Because there are no integrated tools to streamline this process.
+ Which makes me feel stressed and uncertain, induced by incomplete or disorganized applications.

+### **Inadequate Support for Statement of Purpose (SOP) Writing:**

+I am a student preparing for scholarship applications.
+ I’m trying to write a compelling Statement of Purpose (SOP) to highlight my skills and aspirations.
+ But without access to templates, structured guidance, or personalized feedback, I struggle to craft an impactful SOP.
+ Because most available services are generic or too expensive to access.
+ Which makes me feel anxious and underprepared, reducing my confidence and chances of acceptance.

+### **Disorganization and Time Management Challenges:**

+I am a student managing multiple scholarship applications simultaneously.
+ I’m trying to research scholarships, gather documents, and meet deadlines without missing any critical steps.
+ But the scattered nature of the process makes it difficult to track tasks and manage time effectively.
+ Because there are no centralized tools to automate reminders or progress tracking.
+ Which makes me feel overwhelmed and prone to errors, risking incomplete submissions.

+### **Limited Access to Financial Aid Information:**

+I am a student looking for financial support to study abroad.
+ I’m trying to explore grants, loans, and assistantships to make my education affordable.
+ But the information about funding options is fragmented and unclear, leaving me unsure of where to look.
+ Because there are no tools to provide tailored recommendations based on my financial needs and eligibility.
+ Which makes me feel uncertain and unprepared, reducing my chances of securing financial aid.

+### **Automation Gap:**

+I am a student juggling multiple tasks in my scholarship application process.
+ I’m trying to simplify repetitive tasks like filling out forms, preparing document templates, and tracking deadlines.
+ But the lack of automation tools forces me to do everything manually, leading to time constraints and errors.
+ Because there are no platforms to integrate and automate these tasks.
+ Which makes me feel frustrated and inefficient, often resulting in delays or abandoned applications.

 **Our Solution**

 **An integrated platform** that addresses these challenges by:

 * Centralizing scholarship, university, and professor searches with AI-driven recommendations.
 * Organizing and tracking student achievements and applications in one place.
 * Offering SOP templates, AI-based feedback, and collaborative tools for improvement.
 * Automating the document submission process and sending timely reminders for deadlines.
 * Providing access to personalized financial aid and funding opportunities.

 **Potential Challenges :**